christianheise/freifunk_ios/readme.md

 # TODOs

-* support for other freifunk communities
+* support for other freifunk communities (already sketched)
 * link detail view to map location
 * adapt to freifunk color schema